dmytrohoi/dmytrohoi.github.io/content/pages/about.md

 <div id="row">
   <div id="one" style="padding: 0 20px 0 0;">
   <h2 id="brief">Brief</h2>
-<p>I'm 21 y.o.
-Junior Python programmer and I live in Kharkiv, Ukraine.</p>
+<p>I'm 22 y.o.
+Strong Junior Python programmer and I live in Kharkiv, Ukraine.</p>
 <br>
-<p>Now I work in Microbilt Corp.
-(Kennesaw, Georgia, USA) on position 'Site Scraping Script Developer' in Kharkiv office.</p>
+<p>Now I work in GlobalLogic Ukraine on Automation QA Consultant position in Kharkiv office.</p>
 <br>
 I strive for a job in Python, automation and innovation implementing.
-Where using newest frameworks and technologies it's a my priority.
-I like to disassemble and evaluate according to given criteria something and evaluate in for UX.
+Where using newest frameworks and technologies it's a priority.
+I like to disassemble and evaluate according to given criteria something and using UX principles.
 </div>

 <div id="two" style="padding: 0 0 0 10px;">